abbbi/virtnbdbackup/README.md

 During backup `virtnbdbackup` attempts to freeze the file systems within the domain using the qemu guest agent filesystem freeze and thaw functions.
-In case no qemu agent is installed or filesytem freeze fails, an warning is issued during backup:
+In case no qemu agent is installed or filesystem freeze fails, a warning is issued during backup:

 ```